 Healthy lifestyle choices can help you prevent type 2 diabetes.
 Even if you have diabetes in your family, diet and exercise can help you prevent the disease.
-If you've already been diagnosed with diabetes, the same healthy lifestyle choices can help you prevent potentially serious complications.
+If you've already received a diagnosis of diabetes, you can use healthy lifestyle choices to help prevent complications.
 And if you have prediabetes, lifestyle changes can slow or halt the progression from prediabetes to diabetes.

 - Eat healthy foods.
-Choose foods low in fat and calories.
+Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.

 - Get physical.
 Aim for 30 minutes of moderate physical activity a day.
 Take a brisk daily walk.
 Ride a bike.
 Swim laps.
 If you can't fit in a long workout, spread 10-minute or longer sessions throughout the day.

 - Lose excess pounds.
-If you're overweight, losing 5 to 10 percent of your body weight can reduce the risk of diabetes.
+If you're overweight, losing 7 percent of your body weight can reduce the risk of diabetes.
 To keep your weight in a healthy range, focus on permanent changes to your eating and exercise habits.
 Motivate yourself by remembering the benefits of losing weight, such as a healthier heart, more energy and improved self-esteem.

 Sometimes medication is an option as well.
 Metformin (Glucophage, Glumetza, others), an oral diabetes medication, may reduce the risk of type 2 diabetes — but healthy lifestyle choices remain essential.